cauIfield/cauIfield/README.md

 i'll wake you up so you can leave and take your contacts out next time grandma - ellie

 CANT BELIEVE U MF DIDNT WAKE ME BRO-NID

+I WOULDVE IF I KNEW ABOUT THE CONTACTS? i wouldve just like joined muted on my phone and sent u a text telling u to leave whenever u wake up - ELLIE.